The tax on companies is going up

 Corporation tax is increasing

-From 1/4/2023 UK Corporation Tax for companies with profits of more than £50k will increase.
-Now, most companies pay 19% Corporation Tax.
-But from 1/4/2023 tax increases so that companies with profits of more than £250k will pay 25% Corporation Tax.
+As explained above, from 1/4/2023 UK Corporation Tax for companies with profits of more than £50k will increase.
+At the moment, most companies pay 19% Corporation Tax.
+But from 1/4/2023 corporation tax will increases so that companies with profits of more than £250k will pay 25% Corporation Tax.
 Corporation Tax for companies with profits of between £50k and £250k will also increase.
 See the chart below.

 National Insurance is increasing